-All procedures shall be performed with the charger disconnected from its power source except for the procedure testing the charger interlock.
+All procedures are done with the charger disconnected from its power source except for the procedure testing the charger interlock.
 If using a portable charger, disconnect the charger cable from the vehicle.

 If equipped with a battery disconnect switch, make sure it is in the run position before performing procedures.